The Ex-Files: Dividing the family home when one person wants to stay

 Family violence

-Family Violence is given a wide definition and can range from physical, psychological to financial violence.
+Family Violence is given a wide definition and can include physical, psychological and financial violence.
 If you need urgent help, then you can contact organisations such as Shine.
 Shine is a charity focused on helping families experiencing family violence.
 They are highly skilled and can support you and provide more guidance around dealing with violent situations.
 You can call Shine's helpline on 0508 744 633.

 An occupation order under section 116 of the FVA can be made where it is necessary to meet the accommodation needs of a party and/or the children, or to enable a party or child to continue existing childcare, education, training or employment arrangements, or where it is in the best interests of a child.